ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 Making our lambda extension delay the suspension of the lambda worker was unacceptable for two reasons.
 The first being that any additional time would be billed and cut into the savings.
 The second and more important reason was that we execute the lambda using a synchronous invocation with `LogType: Tail`.
 When you specify that option, the lambda API gives you back the response not when the lambda code itself has returned a response but when the response has been sent and the lambda extension has signalled that it is finished with its processing.
 That would mean any additional delay on receiving logs and sending them to SQS would also increase the response latency to the end users.

 So, I came up with an architecture that adds the required delay (about 30-80ms in practice) **only** when someone was actually streaming the logs in the console.
 Otherwise, there is no additional delay or cost.
+That delay is unfortunately necessary because the logs are not available in the lambda extension until the lambda has finished executing.
+Later, we moved away from using the `LogType: Tail` and so the delay no longer causes any additional latency for the end users.

 Here's the new architecture.